VedavyasaRao/Tech-Log/README.md

 #### Working with WSC (Windows scripting component) ####

-Windows scripting component or WSC provide an easier javascript or vscript based solution for creating COM components  using command line tools.
+Windows scripting component or WSC provide an easier JavaScript or VBScript based solution for creating COM components  using command line tools.
 WSC are essentially XML based  that can be used to generate COM based object that can even support events.

 Read more about it [here](https://techlog-vedavyasarao.blogspot.com/2022/08/working-with-wsc-windows-scripting.html)

 #### Transform COM+ serviced component to WCF Service ####

 WCF is widely used in managed software for IPC.
-However porting existing COM based applications to WCF architecture can be daunting task.
+However, porting existing COM based applications to WCF architecture can be daunting task.
 A balance can be achieved by deploying existing COM based applications as a WCF service so that it can be accessed by WCF clients.

 Read more about it [here](https://techlog-vedavyasarao.blogspot.com/2022/08/transform-com-serviced-component-to-wcf.html)